spshrishail/StorySpark/README.md

 # StorySpark - Landing Page

 **StorySpark** is a creative and engaging way to turn your child into a superhero.
 With simple steps and powerful personalization features, you can create custom video stories featuring your child.
-This is a landing page project for the StorySpark service, built using **React** and **Tailwind CSS** with animated and responsive design components.
+This is a landing page project for the StorySpark service, built using **React** and **Tailwind CSS**, with animated and responsive design components, powered by **Vite**.

 ## Table of Contents
 - [Project Overview](#project-overview)